Paisley Park Studios

 History

-Construction on the Paisley Park studio complex began in mid January 1986.
+Construction of the Paisley Park studios complex began in mid January 1986.
 The complex was designed by architect Bret Thoeny working for BOTO Design Inc, of Venice, CA and acoustician Marshall Long, working with local engineers in the Minneapolis area.

 Bret Thoeny took the lead in studio layout and control room design while Marshall Long provided HVAC noise control, vibration isolation, room-to-room sound separation, and made contributions to the studio interiors.
 The acoustical isolation was designed so that the soundstage can be used at concert levels while the other studios are in use.